Best Times to Visit Beirut, Lebanon

 Sunset stroll along the Beirut Corniche

-natureAs the sun dips below the horizon, painting the sky in fiery hues, take a leisurely walk along the Beirut Corniche.
+natureAs the sun dips below the horizon, painting the sky in fiery hues, take a leisurely walk along Beirut's Corniche.
 Feel the sea breeze on your face, watch families enjoying the evening, and soak in the vibrant atmosphere.
-This is where Beirut reveals its soul, a perfect blend of relaxation and urban energy.
+This is where Beirut reveals its soul, especially during summer evenings.

 Best time: April-October